A Vow to Kill

 A Vow to Kill is a 1995 made for TV movie directed by Harry Longstreet, starring Richard Grieco and Julianne Phillips, and first televised on February 1, 1995.
 Others in the cast include Peter MacNeill, Tom Cavanagh, Nicole Oliver and Larissa Laskin.

 Plot

 L.J.
-Berman (Larissa Laskin) is a deceitful psychotic conman.
+Berman (Larissa Laskin) is a deceitful psychotic conwoman.
 Eric (Richard Grieco) is married to beautiful, rich Rachel Waring (Julianne Phillips).
-He fakes himself and his wife being kidnapped in order to get ransom money from her Dad, Frank (Gordon Pinsent).
+He fakes himself and his wife being kidnapped in order to get ransom money from her father, Frank (Gordon Pinsent).